nginxinc/template-repository/SECURITY.md

 # Security Policy

-## Supported Versions
+## Latest Versions

-We advise users to run the most recent release and/or stable commit of the {{REPOSITORY_NAME}}, and we issue software updates to the most recent release.
-We provide technical support for F5 customers who are using the most recent version of the {{REPOSITORY_NAME}}, and any version released within two years of the current release.
+We advise users to run or update to the most recent release of the {{REPOSITORY_NAME}}.
+Older versions of the {{REPOSITORY_NAME}} may not have all enhancements and/or bug fixes applied to them.

 ## Reporting a Vulnerability

+If you have discovered a potential vulnerability do not file an issue.

+Please report it directly to the F5 team as follows.

 The F5 Security Incident Response Team (F5 SIRT) has an email alias that makes it easy to report potential security vulnerabilities.

-* If you’re an F5 customer with an active support contract, please contact [F5 Technical Support](https://www.f5.com/services/support).
-* If you aren’t an F5 customer, please report any potential or current instances of security vulnerabilities with any F5 product to the F5 Security Incident Response Team at F5SIRT@f5.com
+If you aren’t an F5 customer, please report any potential or current instances of security vulnerabilities with any F5 product to the F5 Security Incident Response Team at F5SIRT@f5.com

+If you’re an F5 customer with an active support contract, please contact F5 Technical Support.

-For more information visit [https://www.f5.com/services/support/report-a-vulnerability](https://www.f5.com/services/support/report-a-vulnerability)
+For more information visit https://www.f5.com/services/support/report-a-vulnerability.